CA4022/CSC1109-Data-Speed-and-Scale/docs/bonus3/index.md

 #### Supervising the Counter (The BEAM and Errors) ####

 So far we have been using the BEAM's default supervisors that are automatically assigned to spawned processes.
-However, if we want som more custom functionality, we can alwasy create a custom supervisor for processes we want finer control over.
+However, if we want som more custom functionality, we can always create a custom supervisor for processes we want finer control over.
 For example, we can easily create a supervisor for our `Lab.Counter` process as shown below: